oiLAINio/IRFT/README.md

 - This needs to be simple so others can edit the script.

 ### HOW TO USE
-1) Save script to empty thumb drive
+1) Save the script to an empty thumb drive
-2) plug thumb drive into computer in question
+2) plug the thumb drive into the computer in question
-3) Run the script from drive
+3) Run the script from the drive
 4) ...
 5) Profit